 This is my least favorite way of removing blue-green algae.

-You see, as you pull at the blue-green algae, small pieces will fall off and float around your tank.
-And it doesn’t take long for these small chunks to grow into large sheets of algae.
+You see, as you pull at the blue-green algae, small pieces fall off and float around your tank.
+And, it doesn’t take long for these small chunks to grow into large sheets of algae.

-So if you are not careful with how you remove it, you could actually be helping the blue-green algae spread faster than ever before.
+So, if you are not careful with how you remove it, you could be helping the blue-green algae spread faster than before.

 If you really want to go down this route, use a turkey baster.
-This will allow you to suck up small clumps of blue-green algae without bits breaking off and floating around your tank.
+This allows you to suck up small clumps of blue-green algae without bits breaking off and floating around your tank.

 While manual removal may control blue-green algae, it doesn’t kill it.
-Any small piece you leave behind if free to grow again.
+Any small piece left behind will grow again.

 Let’s be honest, blue-green algae is a menace.

-It can turn your bright and colourful aquarium into a slimy dark green colored wasteland.
+It can turn your bright and colorful aquarium into a slimy, dark-green wasteland.